 While producers, consumers, and decomposers represent the primary classifications of biotic components, other categories can provide a more nuanced understanding of ecosystem dynamics:

 - Keystone Species: A keystone species is a species that has a disproportionately large impact on its ecosystem relative to its abundance.
 The removal of a keystone species can have cascading effects throughout the food web, leading to significant changes in the ecosystem's structure and function.
-For example, sea otters are a keystone species in kelp forests.
+To give you an idea, sea otters are a keystone species in kelp forests.
 They prey on sea urchins, which graze on kelp.
 Without sea otters, sea urchin populations can explode, leading to overgrazing of kelp forests and the loss of this important habitat.

 - Foundation Species: Foundation species are dominant species that create and define habitats.
 They often have a large physical presence and provide shelter and resources for other species.
-For example, trees are foundation species in forests, providing habitat, shade, and food for a wide variety of organisms.
+Here's one way to look at it: trees are foundation species in forests, providing habitat, shade, and food for a wide variety of organisms.
 Corals are foundation species in coral reefs, building the physical structure of the reef and providing habitat for countless marine species.

 Trends and Latest Developments: A Changing World